jonrau1/ElectricEye/README.md

 You can also pull an ElectricEye image from the various repositories, a `latest` image tag will always be pushed alongside an image tagged with the SHA hash of the workflow `${{ github.sha }}` and can be viewed within the various GitHub Action Workflows within the `Print Image` step.

-To pull from the various repositories, use these commands, you can replace `latest` as you see fit.
+To pull from the repositories, use these commands, you can replace `latest` as you see fit.
 The dependencies within ElectricEye stay relatively stable until a new cloud or major integration is added.
 Check the Pull Requests for more information to be sure.

 - Amazon Elastic Container Registry (ECR) Public: `docker pull public.ecr.aws/t4o3u7t2/electriceye:latest`

-- Oracle Cloud Infrastructure Registry (OCIR): `docker pull iad.ocir.io/idudmagprsdi/electriceye:latest`

 - Docker Hub: `docker pull electriceye/electriceye`